matti-aleve/casePlots/index.md

 The following charts show case counts by case reported date per 100k by PHU for Ontario.
 The grey dots are the actual case counts, the blue line is the trailing 7 day average.

-Note: open this page in private browsing window to get most up-to-date charts below. (or click here)

 [By Age](/byAge.md)